Guides

 Read the guide →

-What the DEA biennial inventory is, initial vs. biennial inventory, how to count at opening or close of business, what to record, and how to sign and retain it — with a free template.
+What the DEA biennial inventory requires — initial vs. biennial, counting at opening or close of business, what to record, and how to sign and retain it.

 Read the guide →